 1. Library (School and Community)

 Who doesn’t love the library?
 Most of the time, your school or community library will have the books you want, and the librarians are incredible resources to help you find what you need (and are clued into the books kids are excited about!).
-Many libraries are also connected to larger networks, so you might be able to borrow from other libraries and will definitely have access to e-books, as well.
+Many libraries are also connected to larger networks, so you might be able to borrow from other libraries.

 Have you tapped into Epic’s resources yet?
 It’s one of my favorite apps, and it’s FREE for educators—the perfect digital library for kids!
 Plus, one of the best features is that you can create a profile for each of your students so they will get personalized book recommendations (and rewards for reading!).
 Yes, please!
 With more than 25,000 resources, you can find just about anything you need!